 Reelight SL120 lights (reviewed in detail here) are a pair of front and back lights, powered by electrodynamic induction.
 This basically means that power is generated as your bike moves, by a pair of spoke-mounted magnets passing over a copper coil (inside the light unit).
 Once you have them mounted, they are always on.
 You don’t have to remember to keep the batteries charged, or even to switch them on.
 As long as you’re moving, your Reelight SL120 lights are on.
 Note that they are not bright enough ON THEIR OWN (in my opinion) for you to be safe from cars.
 Pair them up with another set of lights, and you’re golden.
 They are just great as backup lights that are always on.

 I am a great fan of MonkeyLectric lights, reviewed here.
 They enable you to be seen from miles around.
-They are especially good for side visibility, which is often neglected, but they are also clearly visible from behind and in front, as you look a bit like a travelling carnival.
+They are especially good for side visibility, which is often neglected, but they are also clearly visible from behind and in front, as you look a bit like a traveling circus.
 And they’re cheap to run too, not to mention cheerful!

 Rechargeable Lights or Lights that use Standard (rechargeable batteries)?